u-an-i/Globe/distributables/Readme.txt

 - service url is below or equal 4096 bytes in size
-- service map tile identified by 0/0/0 spans longitudes from -180° at the left to +180° at the right and latitudes from +90° at the top to -90° at the bottom
+- service map tile identified by 0/0/0 spans longitudes from -180° at the left to +180° at the right and latitudes from around +85° at the top to around -85° at the bottom
+- service's map is web-mercator-projected

 put service url in file mapservice-url.txt on first line, do not include protocol and ://, so no https://,